 3. Opting out

 A person stops being an active member in an employment from the date they specify in a opt out form given to their employer that they wish to leave the Scheme.
-If they specify no date, or a date earlier than they give the notice, they stop being an active member in that employment at the end of the payment period in which the notice was given, ie at the end of the week or month.
+If they specify no date, or a date earlier than they give the notice, they stop being an active member in that employment at the end of the payment period in which the notice was given, for example, the end of the month.

 If a member opts out within three months of joining, that person will be treated as not having been a member of the L G P S on that occasion and will be entitled to a refund via the payroll.
 As the person is treated as not having been a member of the L G P S, the employer should reduce the total contributions it pays over by the employee and employer contributions paid in respect of that person’s membership when it next pays its monthly contributions to the L G P S administering authority.
 This is different from the treatment of an individual who leaves their employment with less than three months’ Scheme membership.
 In this situation, the refund of employee contributions can only be paid by the L G P S administering authority from the pension fund (rather than via the employer’s payroll) and no refund of employer contributions is due.